 Go ahead and tilt your mobile the right way (portrait).
 The kool kids don't use landscape...

 The Memory Police by Yoko Ogawa is usually studied in the Australian curriculum as a Text Response.
-For a detailed guide on Text Response, check out our How To Write A Killer Text Response study guide.
+For a detailed guide on Text Response, check out our Ultimate Guide to Text Response.

 Introduction